wp-cli/handbook/commands/core/check-update.md

 [\--major]
 : Compare only the first part of the version number.

+[\--force-check]
+: Bypass the transient cache and force a fresh update check.

 [\--field=&lt;field&gt;]
 : Prints the value of a single field for each update.